Configuring AWS Devices

 Update AWS VPC Connection Credentials

 If you create a new access key and secret access key to connect to the AWS VPC, you must update the connection credentials in Security Cloud Control.
-Update the credentials in the AWS console and then update the credentials from the Security Cloud Control console using the procedure below.
-See Managing Access Keys for IAM Users (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) or Creating, Disabling, and Deleting Access Keys for Your AWS Account Root User (https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) for more information.
+To do this, first update the credentials in the AWS console.
+Next, update the credentials in the Security Cloud Control console by using this procedure.
+For more information, refer to Managing Access Keys for IAM Users (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) or Creating, Disabling, and Deleting Access Keys for Your AWS Account Root User (https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).

-You cannot change the access key or secret access key from Security Cloud Control; you must manually manage the connection credentials from the AWS console or the AWS CLI console.
+You cannot change the access key or secret access key from Security Cloud Control.
+You must manually manage the connection credentials using the AWS console or the AWS CLI console.

 Note

-If you have multiple AWS VPCs onboarded to your Security Cloud Control tenant, you must update the credentials for one device at a time.
+If multiple AWS VPCs are onboarded to your Security Cloud Control tenant, you must update the credentials for one device at a time.

 Procedure